EdAlegrid/m2m-api/Readme.md

 });
 ```

-Click [here](#create-an-access-token-for-browser-client) on how to create an access token,
+Click [here](#create-an-access-token-for-browser-client) on how to create an access token.

 ## Channel Data Resources